department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 Fill out the Decision Review Request: Higher-Level Review (VA Form 20-0996).
 You can use the paper form for all types of benefit claims, including disability claims. <br>
 <a href="https://www.vba.va.gov/pubs/forms/VBA-20-0996-ARE.pdf">Download VA Form 20-0996 (PDF)</a>

 Send your completed VA Form 20-0996 to the benefit claims intake center that matches the benefit type you selected on the form.

-Find my benefit claims intake center address
+Find benefit claims intake center address

 ## Steps for submitting the form by mail, fax, or in person.